bartcui/TravelMate-React/README.md

 Text, View, Pressable, TextInput, FlatList, ScrollView, Image, etc. **Hooks** such as useState, useEffect, useMemo, and useReducer are used for business logic and UI updates.

 All code adheres to TypeScript typing:
--Trip and Step models
+- Trip and Step models
--Context state and reducer actions
+- Context state and reducer actions
--Navigation params for dynamic routes
+- Navigation params for dynamic routes
+---

 ##### **(2) Navigation Structure**